Seya Industries Ltd.

 Research and Development

-Your company considers human resources as the main assets of the Company.
-Your companycontinuously focus on training requirements of its employee on a continuing basis.
-With aview to increase the productivity the management periodically organises various trainingprogrammes and lectures which boosts and motivates the employee to give their best to theorganisation.
+Your Company considers human resources as the main assets of the Company as it believesthat Human resources play a very critical role in its growth.
+Your Company continuouslyfocus on training requirements of its employee on a continuing basis.
+With a view toincrease the productivity the management periodically organises various trainingprogrammes and lectures which boosts and motives the employee to give their best to theorganisation.

 During the year under review your Company's industrial relations at all manufacturingand other locations have remained amicable.
 All these efforts are concentrated onattracting and retaining the best talent in the industry as people are at the centre ofyour Company's growth.